 Claim Submission Period Provider Health and Dental You can submit claims online for Prescription Drugs, Paramedical Services, Vision Care, and Dental claims.
 Visit GroupNet for Plan Members.
-Online claims must be submitted no later Canada Life than six months after you incur the expense For claims submission online, you must retain your receipt for 12 months from the date you submit your claim to Canada Life as a record of the transaction, and you must submit it to Canada Life on request Paper claims must be submitted no later than 15 months after you incur the expense Get personalized forms: GroupNet for Plan Members Forms: Dental M445D, Health M635D HCSA You can submit HCSA claims online via GroupNet for Plan Members Canada Life Claims must be submitted no later than 91 calendar days (before November 30) after the end of the benefit year in which the expenses are incurred Life insurance You can call Cowan at 1-888-330-4010 for information and help in completing Life insurance claims Canada Life Claims must be submitted no later than 15 months after you incur the expense
+Online claims must be submitted no later Canada Life than six months after you incur the expense For claims submission online, you must retain your receipt for 12 months from the date you submit your claim to Canada Life as a record of the transaction, and you must submit it to Canada Life on request Paper claims must be submitted no later than 15 months after you incur the expense Get personalized forms: GroupNet for Plan Members • Forms: Dental M445D, Health M635D HCSA You can submit HCSA claims online via GroupNet for Plan Members Canada Life Claims must be submitted no later than 90 calendar days after the end of the benefit year in which the expenses are incurred Life insurance You can call Cowan at 1-888-330-4010 for information and help in completing Life insurance claims Canada Life Claims must be submitted no later than 15 months after you incur the expense

-Claim Submission Period Provider AD&D You can call Cowan at 1-888-330-4010 for information and help in completing Accident insurance claims Chubb Life Notice of claim to Chubb Life within 30 days from the date of the accident, the beginning of the disability or after the survival period Subsequent proof of claim must be submitted to Chubb Life within 90 days from the date of the accident or after survival period.
-Otherwise, provide notice or proof as soon as reasonably possible In no event will Chubb Life accept notice of claim beyond one year Waiver of Premium The Basic Life waiver of premium coverage is self-insured with ONE-/FENSÉO and Cowan will determine your qualification.
-Note: for any disabilities prior to September 1, 2020 Canada Life will determine your qualification for Basic Life waiver of premium Canada Life will determine your qualification for Optional Life waiver of premium Chubb Life determines your qualification for AD&D waiver of premium
+Claim Submission Period Provider Critical Illness You can call Cowan at 1-888-330-4010 for information and help in completing Critical Illness insurance claims Claims should be submitted as soon as possible, but no later than six months after the earlier of: the end of the critical illness survival period (where applicable) or the date the plan ends Canada Life AD&D You can call Cowan at 1-888-330-4010 for information and help in completing Accident insurance claims Notice of claim to Chubb Life within 30 days from the date of the accident, the beginning of the disability or after the survival period Subsequent proof of claim must be submitted to Chubb Life within 90 days from the date of the accident or after survival period.
+Otherwise, provide notice or proof as soon as reasonably possible In no event will Chubb Life accept notice of claim beyond one year Chubb Life Waiver of Premium You must apply for waiver of premium benefits within 12 months of becoming eligible If you believe you may be eligible, contact Cowan at 1-888-330-4010 or one-t@cowangroup.ca The Basic Life waiver of premium coverage is self-insured with ONE-/FENSÉO and Cowan will determine your qualification.
+Note: for any disabilities prior to September 1, 2020 Canada Life will determine your qualification for Basic Life waiver of premium Canada Life will determine your qualification for Optional Life waiver of premium Chubb Life determines your qualification for AD&amp;D waiver of premium